The Vanishing Lady: Production

 The Vanishing Lady is based on a magic act by the French magician Buatier de Kolta.
 Méliès had already imitated the act onstage in his own venue, the Théâtre Robert-Houdin in Paris.
 When the illusion was produced onstage, stage machinery was used to make the magician's assistant disappear.
 The newspaper and shawl were crucial for the trick to work; the newspaper, actually a custom-made rubber prop, concealed a trapdoor on the stage floor, while the shawl covered the assistant during her "vanishing" into the trapdoor and out of sight.
 (The chair onstage was constructed with a breakaway seat, allowing the assistant to slide downwards behind the shawl, through a hidden flap in the rubber newspaper.)

-In the filmed version, Méliès himself appears as the magician, and his assistant is Jehanne d'Alcy.
+In the filmed version, Méliès appears as the magician, and his assistant is Jehanne d'Alcy.
 D'Alcy, a performer at the Théâtre Robert-Houdin, had had much experience with the stage version of the illusion, in which her small stature was ideal for the escape down the trapdoor.
 The setting, seemingly an interior in Rococo style, was built of theatrical flats on a small outdoor platform Méliès had set up in his garden at Montreuil-sous-Bois.

 The beginning of the film closely follows the Buatier de Kolta stage illusion, complete with the newspaper and shawl props.
 On film, however, Méliès needed no trapdoor, using instead an editing technique called the substitution splice—the first known instance of his using this effect.
-The substitution splice allowed Méliès and d'Alcy to cut directly from a shot of d'Alcy, seated in the chair under the shawl, to a shot where she was offscreen; between the two shots, Méliès held his position, creating the illusion of a magical disappearance.
+The substitution splice allowed Méliès and D'Alcy to cut directly from a shot of D'Alcy, seated in the chair under the shawl, to a shot where she was offscreen; between the two shots, Méliès held his position, creating the illusion of a magical disappearance.
 Méliès also took advantage of the substitution splice to expand the trick for the film, adding the transformation to and from a skeleton; the Buatier de Kolta stage illusion ended with the assistant's appearance.

-Though he later claimed to have invented the technique independently, after his camera accidentally became jammed, Méliès probably developed the splice after seeing a rudimentary version in an 1895 Edison Manufacturing Company film, The Execution of Mary Stuart.
-The Vanishing Lady is the first known use of the effect for magical as opposed to practical purposes, and the substitution splice would go on to become the most fundamental special effect in Méliès' oeuvre.
+Although he later claimed to have invented the technique independently, after his camera accidentally became jammed, Méliès probably developed the splice after seeing a rudimentary version in an 1895 Edison Manufacturing Company film The Execution of Mary Stuart.
+The Vanishing Lady is the first known use of the effect for magical as opposed to practical purposes, and the substitution splice became the most fundamental special effect in Méliès' oeuvre.